luke2533/coin_vue/README.md

 Issues - (get_price) Unable to get the cryptos current price as well as way to get price for the correct crypto

+### 6.25 More Crypto options for users to pick from

+Additions:

+- Users can now pick from more cryptos as the options are tacken from CoinMarketCap dictionairy

 ## 7.0 Deployment

 ### 7.1 Local deployment